Happy Homes U.S.A.

 Ultra-modern Home Policy Initiatives

 This form, as the others, free of charge for our homeowners, homerenters, and those pursuing private houses.
 Please, know when and when not to use it.
-This is the form which is issued to the lead contractor on your property to stop working on it and to vacate within 30 minutes taking everything in his/her care along.
-There is also the stipulation in this form for the contractor to thereafter have expressed permission for each time he/she stopped by or risk citation for "trespass."
+This is the form which is issued to the lead contractor on your property to sign before signing any and all contracts with you.

 Please, handle this document with utmost care.